 Can I have reflexology in my first trimester?

 There is no evidence to suggest that reflexology can cause miscarriage but it would be all too easy for a mum to feel that the treatment has contributed to a pregnancy ending.
 To avoid doubt, most practitioners including myself suggest that mums-to-be get back in touch after their 12 week scan.
+The exception to this is if I have been treating you before you got pregnant, or to assist you getting pregnant.
+If this is the case, reflexology in the first trimester will be agreed with the client on an individual basis.

 How often should I have reflexology during my pregnancy?